Women in South Africa: Reproductive health and rights

 Social constructions and expectations play an important role in the South African women's sexual activity, sexual health and her vulnerability to STI exposure.

-Sexually transmitted infections (STIs) are of major public health concern, especially in developing countries where the risk of transmission of human immunodeficiency virus (HIV) are high.
-HIV/AIDS in South Africa is a very serious problem.
+Sexually transmitted infections (STIs) are a major public health concern, especially in developing countries where the risk of transmission of human immunodeficiency virus (HIV) is high.
+HIV/AIDS in South Africa is a dire problem.
 The country has the fourth global rate of infection: in 2016, 18.90% of adults 15–49 years old were living with HIV/AIDS.
-Only Swaziland, Lesotho and Botswana have a higher rate.
+Only Swaziland, Lesotho, and Botswana have a higher rate.
 Women are much more likely to be infected.
 Among women, it has been found that it is older South African women who are married or cohabiting with a partner who are of the highest risk group for HIV exposure.
 A study has concluded that this is a result of an inequitable power of balance between men and women which leaves women, who have less power in the relationship, unable to request nor negotiate condom use with their partners.

-In an article from the World Health Organization experts looked at data to present estimates of the prevalence, on any given day, of STIs among women in rural South Africa and the proportion who are asymptomatic, symptomatic but not seeking care, and symptomatic and seeking care.
-The study found that the majority of women with STIs in South Africa remained untreated because either women were did not present obvious symptoms or, even when they did, the symptoms were not recognized nor acted upon.
+In an article from the World Health Organization, experts looked at data to present estimates of the prevalence, on any given day, of STIs among women in rural South Africa and the proportion who are asymptomatic, symptomatic but not seeking care, and symptomatic and seeking care.
+The study found that the majority of women with STIs in South Africa remained untreated because either the women did not present obvious symptoms or, even when they did, the symptoms were not recognized or acted upon.
 The study concluded that improved case management alone is "therefore unlikely to have a major public health impact.
 Improving partner treatment and women's awareness of symptoms is essential, while the potential of mass STI treatment needs to be explored".

-Data has shown a correlation between the increase in sex education and the decrease of new cases of HIV infections among young women in South Africa, with education on safe sex practices having substantially helped to curb the spread of STI's in general.
+Data has shown a correlation between the increase in sex education and the decrease in new cases of HIV infections among young women in South Africa, with education on safe sex practices having substantially helped to curb the spread of STIs in general.

-A study published in the American Journal of Public Health concluded that safe sex education prior to young people's engagement in sexual activity – their “sexual debut” – was a major indicator of whether young people engaged in condom use.
+A study published in the American Journal of Public Health concluded that safe sex education before young people's engagement in sexual activity – their "sexual debut" – was a major indicator of whether young people engaged in condom use.

 Women's vaginal practices, which include the cleansing, treatment of infections, pampering, and use of beauty products, affects their sexual and reproductive health and susceptibility to STI.
-A large percentage of women in South Africa engage in intra-vaginal product use, i.e. douching, which increases their chances for HIV infection.
+A large percentage of women in South Africa engage in intra-vaginal product use, i.e., douching, which increases their chances for HIV infection.